abdulbadii/rename_batch_emulated_PCRE/README.md

 Note the double colon (:) starting the source/destination field and note the enclosure by pair of either quotes ' or "

-The mv option if any is a spaceless field/string of single or multi option put sequentially e.g, -bu  Backup with add '_old' suffix if the new designated name exists
+The mv option if any is a spaceless field/string of single or multi option put sequentially e.g, -bu  Backup with add '_old' suffix if the target name exists
-  -fu such case above but Force to overwrite it only if SOURCE is newer than that, i.e: Update
+  -fu such case above but Force to overwrite it only if SOURCE is newer than it i.e. it will Update
 type mv --help

 The searching ignores (is insensitive to) letter case.
 It'd accept either absolute or relative path argument which pattern will be matched.
 If it's relative that argument will be concatenated directly so it means it's on the current directory only, if it's meant to be anywhere under the current directory prefix it with regex .*?.